 As the seahorses begin to eat frozen food, they will start to grow faster, but there will also be a lot of uneaten food on the bottom of the tank which will require even more maintenance.
 The nursery should be vacuumed at least once a day, possibly more.
 You might want to start thinking about a larger tank depending on the number of survivors.
 Just be careful, before you know it, you could be dealing with dozens of hungry seahorses!

 If you’ve read this far and decided it sounds like more work that you’re willing to take on, you may be able to send the fry off to be fostered.
 If there is a local breeder, they may have the room and setup to raise extra seahorses.
 If you don’t know of any breeders, contact your local clubs and fish stores, they may know of someone that has the resources to raise them.
-Seahorse fry can even be shipped overnight if done within the first day after birth; also check various seahorse and reef message boards for anyone willing to foster the young.
-We also have a fostering list of people available to take baby seahorses.
+Seahorse fry can even be shipped overnight if done within the first day after birth; also check various seahorse and reef message boards for anyone willing to foster the young, or post to the Breeding Forum.